mpapallo/FinalProject/README.md

 </h4>
 * fixed the try again button
 * added a Responses class so that the same string is not always returned when an event occurs
+* new graphics
+* tweaked chances of events occurring

 <h3>
 To do list